Adjunct Studio Teachers

 Kevin Vaughn is Director of Music and Organist at St. Vincent de Paul Roman Catholic Church in Elkhart, Indiana, where he directs adult and children choirs and manages the St. Vincent Concert Series.
 Originally from northern California, he earned the degree Bachelor of Music from Cedarville University in southern Ohio in 2006 specializing in piano performance and the degree Master of Sacred Music from the University of Notre Dame in 2009.
 At Notre Dame he studied organ performance with Craig Cramer and church music with Gail Walton and Andrew McShane at the Basilica of the Sacred Heart.
 Recent performances include solo and collaborative organ recitals in northern Indiana and Illinois and festivals and liturgies for the Roman Catholic Diocese of Fort Wayne – South Bend.
 Kevin currently serves as dean of the St. Joseph Valley chapter of the American Guild of Organists and holds the guild’s Colleague certificate.

 Dr. Kathryn Schmidt, pianist, enjoys a blossoming career as a performer of solo and collaborative works, teacher, and adjudicator.
 Kathryn hails from BC, Canada where she taught Piano, Keyboard Literature, Keyboard Musicianship and Piano Pedagogy at Trinity Western University, since 2006.
 She has a Doctorate of Musical Arts (UBC) with a major in Piano Performance (studying with Henri Paul Sicsic and Jane Coop) and a minor in Musicology.
 This year, she had articles accepted for publication by both Clavier Companion and American Music Teacher.
 Kathryn has performed at noted venues including the Chan Centre, the Norman Rothstein theatre, the Telus Studio theatre (Vancouver), the Winnipeg Art Gallery (Winnipeg) and the Wiener Saal (Salzburg, Austria).
 She has appeared with orchestras in Grand Forks (USA) and Winnipeg.
 In recent years, Kathryn adjudicated several festivals around BC, and served as the Music Director of Christ the Redeemer Anglican Church (Cloverdale, BC).
-Kathryn currently lives in Goshen with her husband, Kris and toddler, Jonah.
+Kathryn currently lives in Goshen with her husband, Kris and two young sons, Jonah and Zachary.

 Akira Murotani is a member of the Fort Wayne Philharmonic trumpet section.
 He has also performed with the Grand Rapids, South Bend, and Muncie Symphonies and Des Moines Metro Opera Orchestra and was a member of the Spoleto Festival Orchestra in Italy.
 Murotani holds DMA and MM degrees from SUNY-Stony Brook, and BM from Luther College, Saskatchewan, Canada.
 Murotani has studied with Chris Gekker, William Vacchiano, Ramon Parcells, William Scarlet, Ron Anderson, and Ed Lewis.
 In addition to classical training, Murotani is a jazz enthusiast.
 He has performed in New York’s well-known jazz club, the Knitting Factory, as well as other venues in the metropolitan New York area and Long Island.